-The local governing entity (LGE) serves as an entry point for Louisiana Medicaid Developmental Disabilities Waiver services.
-When criteria are met, the beneficiaries' names are placed on the registry.
-All waiver participants choose their support coordination and direct services provider agencies through the Freedom of Choice (FOC) process.
-The Office for Citizens with Developmental Disabilities (OCDD) will offer the most appropriate waiver based on personcentered planning and a needs-based assessment.
-As part of the tiered waiver process guidelines, OCDD will offer the most appropriate waiver based on person-centered planning and a needs-based assessment.
-All children under age 21 enter the waiver system into the Children's Choice Waiver and all adults enter with current unmet needs into the Supports Waiver.
-If an individual's needs cannot be met with the initial waiver they may request moving up to the next waiver in the tier.
-The NOW is the final tier within the OCDD Tiered Waiver process.
+The local governing entity (LGE) serves as an entry point for Louisiana Medicaid Waiver services.
+When criteria are met, individual's names are placed on the registry.
+All waiver participants choose their Support Coordination and Direct Services Provider Agencies through the Freedom of Choice Process.
+As part of the Tired Waiver Process guidelines, the Office for Citizens with Developmental Disabilities (OCDD) will offer the most appropriate waiver based on person-centered planning and a needs-based assessment.
+All children under age 22 enter the waiver system into the Children's Choice Waiver and all adults enter with current unmet needs into the Supports Waiver.
+If an individual's needs cannot be met with the initial waiver they may request moving up to the next waiver in the Tiers.
+The ROW is the second Tier within the OCDD Tiered Waiver process.